kaoisoft/fenetre/README.md

 ### image_viewer

-Demonstrates displaying a scaled image image in a window as well as the full-sized version of the same image in a pop-up window which is scrollable.
+Demonstrates displaying a scaled image in a window as well as the full-sized version of the same image in a pop-up window which is scrollable.

 ## Custom Windows and Layouts